henesy/sports/README.md

 ### Required variables

 name -- The name of the port to install.
+This may not contain colons as ':' is used as a separator in ports.db.

 version -- For archive or 9p type ports, this is should be the release version.
 For git or hg type ports, this should be the commit hash of the target version to checkout upon cloning time.